 - Kidoz Ltd. This is an Israeli Company.
-The Israeli corporate tax rate has been 23%. - Shoal Media (Canada) Inc. This is an Canadian Company.
+The Israeli corporate tax rate has been 12%.
+During the year ended December 31, 2023, our Israeli subsidiary was officially recognized as a Preferred Technology Enterprise in Israel, a prestigious status that comes with extensive tax relief benefits as provided by law and applied to the fiscal 2022 tax year. - Shoal Media (Canada) Inc. This is an Canadian Company.
 The Canadian corporate tax rate has been 23% - The remaining subsidiaries are not profitable and therefore have an assessed taxation loss.